-- See the --list-all-configs or --show-all-configs options to see the existing configurations used by all test list files. - See the --list-configs or --show-configs options to see the existing configurations used by specific test list files. - See the test list files for the tests themselves: - tests/dcps_tests.lst - This is included by default.
-Use --no-dcps to exclude this list. - tests/security/security_tests.lst - Use --security to include this list. - java/tests/dcps_java_tests.lst - Use -- java to include this list. - tools/modeling/tests/modeling_tests.lst - Use --modeling to include this list. - In a test list file each of the-space delimited words after the colon determines when the test is ran. - Passing -Config RTPS will run tests that have RTPS and leave out tests with !RTPS. - Passing -Exclude RTPS will exclude all tests that have RTPS in the entry.
+- See the --list-all-configs or --show-all-configs options to see the existing configurations used by all

+test list files.

+- See the --list-configs or --show-configs options to see the existing configurations used by specific test list files.

+- See the test list files for the tests themselves:

+- tests/dcps tests.lst

+- This is included by default.
+Use --no-dcps to exclude this list.

+- If --no-auto-config was passed, then --dcps will have to be passed to include this.

+- tests/security/security_tests.lst

+- Use --security to include this list.

+- java/tests/dcps_java_tests.lst

+- Use -- java to include this list.

+- tools/modeling/tests/modeling_tests.lst

+- Use --modeling to include this list.

+- In a test list file each of the-space delimited words after the colon determines when the test is ran.

+- Passing -Config RTPS will run tests that have RTPS and leave out tests with !RTPS.

+- Passing -Exclude RTPS will exclude all tests that have RTPS in the entry.
 This option matches using RegEx, so a test with SUPER_DUPER_RTPS will also be excluded.
+It also ignores inverse entries, so it will not exclude a test with !SUPER_DUPER_RTPS.

+- There are -Config options that are added automatically if --no-auto-config wasn't passed:

+- -Config RTPS

+- - Config GH_ACTIONS if running on GitHub Actions

+- These are based on the OS auto_run_tests.pl is running under:

+- -Config Win32

+- -Config macOS

+- -Config Linux

-It also ignores inverse entries, so it will not exclude a test with !SUPER_DUPER_RTPS. - Assuming they were built, CMake tests are ran if --cmake is passed.
-This uses CTest, which is a system that is separate from the one previously described. - See --help for all the available options.
+- Assuming they were built, CMake tests are ran if --cmake is passed.
+This uses CTest, which is a system that is separate from the one previously described.

+- See --help for all the available options.